japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 createDataset[T: Encoder](data: RDD[T]): Dataset[T]
 ----

-`createDataset` family of methods creates a link:spark-sql-Dataset.adoc[Dataset] from a collection of elements of type `T`, be it a regular Scala `Seq` or Spark's `RDD`.
+`createDataset` family of methods creates a spark-sql-Dataset.md[Dataset] from a collection of elements of type `T`, be it a regular Scala `Seq` or Spark's `RDD`.

-It requires that there is an link:spark-sql-Encoder.adoc[encoder] in scope.
+It requires that there is an spark-sql-Encoder.md[encoder] in scope.

-NOTE: <<implicits, Importing SQLContext.implicits>> brings many link:spark-sql-Encoder.adoc[encoders] available in scope.
+NOTE: <<implicits, Importing SQLContext.implicits>> brings many spark-sql-Encoder.md[encoders] available in scope.

 === [[read]] Accessing DataFrameReader (read method)